Basic Equations and Parabolic Path

 The initial velocity can be expressed as x components and y components:

-In this equation, u stands for initial velocity, g refers to gravity, ho to initial height, and θ refers to projectile angle.
+In this equation, u stands for initial velocity magnitude and

 Time of Flight

 The time of flight of a projectile motion is the time from when the object is projected to the time it reaches the surface.
-As we discussed previously, T depends on the initial velocity and the angle of the projectile, θ:
+As we discussed previously, T depends on the initial velocity magnitude and the angle of the projectile:

-The horizontal velocity remains constant, but the vertical velocity increases linearly, because the acceleration is constant.
+The horizontal velocity remains constant, but the vertical velocity varies linearly, because the acceleration is constant.
 At any time, t, the velocity is:

 At time, t, the displacement components are: